Instructional materials for online courses

 Copyright

 Due to the variety of instructional materials potentially available for an online course, the copyright must be a foremost concern when deciding which to include.
-Both text-based and multimedia components of a course are potentially subject to copyright, so it is vital that instructors determine the copyright restrictions on any existing content they want to use in a course.
-Since the goal behind copyright is to balance the rights of authors with the rights of the public to use the work, there are ways to legally reuse content created by others.
+Both text-based and multimedia components of a course are potentially subject to copyright, so instructors must determine the copyright restrictions on any existing content they want to use in a course.
+Since the goal behind copyright is to balance the rights of authors with the rights of the public to use the work, there are ways to reuse content created by others legally.

 copyright use